 and that it rested in my chest began to burst

 through my rib cage, drilling holes in each

 bone as every memory and unsure problem that

 I would never lie.

-I would never allow this hurt become part of my bloodstream,
+I would never let this hurt become a part of my bloodstream,

 letting my self-hate be its own person if everything I recalled